Banktivity Review 2023

-From my extensive testing, I actually like Banktivity enough to perhaps personally use it as a supplement to Personal Capital, which I like using for investment tracking.
+From my extensive testing, I actually like Banktivity enough to perhaps personally use it as a supplement to Empower, which I like using for investment tracking.

 For this version, we have increased the rating to 8.5 stars.
 This rates Banktivity higher than its Macintosh competitors, Moneydance and Quicken for Mac.